- NAME: Ruby Bridges

 Her father was averse to his daughter taking the test, believing that if she passed and was allowed to go to the white school, there would be trouble.
 Her mother, Lucille, however, pressed the issue, believing that Ruby would get a better education at a white school.
 She was eventually able to convince Ruby's father to let her take the test.

 On the morning of November 14, 1960, federal marshals drove Ruby and her mother five blocks to her new school.
-While in the car, one of the men explained that when they arrived at the school, two marshals would walk in front of Ruby and two would be behind her.

 Learn more about the lives of African-Americans who have made extraordinary achievements in their fields, with our collection of Black History Groups.

 Explore our curated collections of African-American figures, including: